 Originally this tree came from China.
-It is a hardwood which is very stable, it does not warp, twist, shrink or goes bad, insects don't care for it, and as far as I know, there are no diseases chasing it.
+It is a softwood, it does not warp, twist, shrink or goes bad, insects don't care for it, and as far as I know, there are no diseases chasing it.

 Paulownia Tormentosa is the most common of the paulownias, it grows to about 70 ft. and lives to be about 40 years old.